OkeyProxy/OkeyProxy/README.md

 Socks5 proxy is known for its versatility and heightened security compared to the HTTP protocol.
 It primarily acts as a mediator between the client and the external server during communication.
 Operating at the session layer, Socks5 proxy is not bound to a specific operating system platform, and it only focuses on transmitting data packets.
 Consequently, it does not concern itself with the application protocol type (e.g., FTP, HTTP, NNTP requests).
 This efficiency enables Socks5 proxy to offer significantly faster network speeds compared to HTTP proxy.

-At present, all dynamic proxy IPs and static proxy IPs in OkeyProxy support Socks5 and HTTP protocol.
+At present, all dynamic proxy IPs and static proxy IPs in MoMoProxy support Socks5 and HTTP protocol.

 <h4>Operation System</h4>
 MoMoProxy has a special user pannel, not limited to any device, so supports Windows, IOS, Android, Linux and more.